-While drying helps prevent mildew, mold, and rot, the roofing components must also be tough enough to stand up to foot traffic, chemicals, and other environmental conditions.
+While drying helps prevent mildew, mold and rot, the roofing components must also be tough enough to stand up to foot traffic, chemicals and other environmental conditions.
 The assembly's durability is affected by the quality of the waterproofing membrane and its overall maintenance.
-While two membranes can have a similar appearance, the quality of their ingredients can give the product a price differential of up to 25 percent, and a difference in life expectancy of as much as 75 percent.
+Although two membranes can have a similar appearance, the quality of their ingredients can give the products a price differential of up to 25 percent and a difference in life expectancy of as much as 75 percent.

-Walkable PVC roof deck membranes have to go through the same rigorous product 'material standards' and 'fire test of roof coverings' as thinner thermoplastic single-ply roofing membranes, respectively:
+Walkable PVC roof deck membranes have to go through the same rigorous product material standards and fire test of roof coverings as thinner thermoplastic single-ply roofing membranes, including:

-- · ASTM International D 4434, Standard Specification for Polyvinyl Chloride Sheet Roofing; and - either ASTM E 108, Standard Test Methods for Fire Tests of Roof Coverings, or Canadian General Standards Board (CGSB) 37.54-95, Polyvinyl Chloride Roofing and Waterproofing Membrane.
+- ASTM International D 4434, "Standard Specification for Polyvinyl Chloride Sheet Roofing" - ASTM E 108, "Standard Test Methods for Fire Tests of Roof Coverings," or Canadian General Standards Board 37.54-95, "Polyvinyl Chloride Roofing and Waterproofing Membrane"

-When evaluating a thermoplastic roofing membrane that will face light pedestrian traffic, it should be subjected to additional abrasion and slip resistance testing.

-Any alternative material, type, or method of construction can be accepted as long as it demonstrates compliance with the performance features of the applicable code.
-In the United States, the International Code Council Evaluation Service (ICC-ES) evaluates membranes in accordance with AC 39, Acceptance Criteria for Walking Decks.
-Roof and walking deck membranes can be listed by ICC as 07 18 00-Traffic Coatings or 07 54 00-Thermoplastic Membrane Roofing.
+When evaluating a thermoplastic roofing option that will face light pedestrian traffic, it should be subjected to additional abrasion and slip-resistance testing.
+Any alternative material, type or method of construction can be accepted as long as it demonstrates compliance with the performance features of the applicable code.
+In the U.S., the International Code Council Evaluation Service evaluates membranes in accordance with AC 39, "Acceptance Criteria for Walking Decks."
+Roof and walking deck membranes can be listed by ICC as 07 18 00: Traffic Coatings or 07 54 00: Thermoplastic Membrane Roofing.

-Waterproofing membrane products must also be manufactured under an approved quality control program with visits by an inspection agency under the International Accreditation Service (IAS).
-It is also important to ensure the compatibility of the waterproofing system's components (e.g. membrane, tapes, sealants, adhesives, drains, scupper boxes, flashings, perimeter fastening devices).
+Waterproofing membrane products also must be manufactured under an approved quality-control program with visits by an inspection agency under the International Accreditation Service.
+It is also important to ensure the compatibility of the waterproofing system's components-membrane, tapes, sealants, adhesives, drains, scupper boxes, flashings and perimeter fastening devices.

 With proper care and cleaning, waterproof PVC membranes can be expected to last for 10 to 15 years or more.
-De-mountable flashing systems are one way to reduce the deconstruction required when one must eventually repair or replace a membrane.
-These systems are easy to remove, and allow the PVC to be repaired or replaced quickly and easily with minimum destruction.
-Membrane and trim panels can be replaced without disrupting the existing wall system and doors, which means one need not remove the siding or stucco or compromise the second waterproofing job.
+De-mountable flashing systems are one way to reduce the deconstruction required when a building owner must eventually repair or replace a membrane.
+These systems are easy to remove and allow the PVC to be repaired or replaced quickly and easily with minimum destruction.

+Membrane and trim panels can be replaced without disrupting the existing wall system and doors, meaning a building owner would not need to remove the siding or stucco or compromise the second waterproofing job.